cylc/cylc-admin/docs/rose-suite-run-proposal/cylc-flow-rc.md

 ### Top level sections to copy from `suite.rc` to `cylc-flow.rc`

-Most sites will leave these to users (Although I could imagine adding a copy- right message to meta by default, for example, and one user has suggested a very simple runtime might be added too, for training and debugging purposes.)
+Most sites will leave these to users (Although I could imagine adding a copyright message to meta by default, for example, and one user has suggested a very simple runtime might be added too, for training and debugging purposes.)

 ```ini